RcppCore/rcpp-gallery/_posts/2013-01-02-armadillo-subsetting.md

 Within `armadillo`, the [`submatrix views`](http://arma.sourceforge.net/docs.html#submat) that we are most interested in to replicate this behavior is `.elem()`.
-The main difference of subsetting with this functions is the need to use an `arma::uvec` containing the locations of elements to extract.
+The main difference of subsetting with this function is the need to use an `arma::uvec` containing the locations of elements to extract.
-The `u` prepended to the `vec` object standards for `unsigned int`, which are only able to store positive integer numbers (e.g.
-0, 1, 2,..., 42, and so on.)
+The `u` prepended to the `vec` object standards for `unsigned int`, which are only able to store positive integer numbers (e.g. 0, 1, 2,..., 42, and so on.)

 {% highlight cpp %}